 Many of the best moments in the Alien films are all about atmosphere and suspense and Argonaut tunes the game engine toward accomplishing that goal while simultaneously showing off some nice effects and avoiding some of the Playstation’s weaknesses.

 The game often takes place in dimly-lit areas that not only help show off some cool lighting and shadow effects from gunfire, explosions, and red emergency strobes (which feels very in-line with the film’s atmosphere), but the darkness also hides some of the imperfections that are typically apparent in Playstation games.
 In addition to lighting and explosions, steam blasts and scripted events like a alien bursting through a doorway play out dramatically.

 And while many of the levels are fairly expansive, it uses the claustrophobic nature of the Alien setting to help keep draw distance and RAM usage under control.
-Even with all the graphical goodness, the frame rates stay rock solid throughout.

 Having been delayed a full three years after the Alien Resurrection film had been released had some benefits as Half-Life (released a year earlier in 1999) seems to be a bit of an influence in visuals and the minimalistic but engaging sound design.
 Great sound design with excellent environmental effects and Alien screeches right out of the Fox archive immerses you into the horror setting.
 The lack of background music leaves you to wander eerily quiet hallways and listen for Aliens through background hums of equipment or clinking of chains.
 Distant, echoing sounds of screams and gunfire suggest battles elsewhere in the ship, and the chirps of the motion tracker raise hairs on the back of your neck just as they did in the films.